American Country interior design style

 English Country Style

-english country design and architecture
+English country design and architecture

 In the English countryside, pretty villages dot rolling hills and cobblestones line narrow medieval streets.
 Come in through the garden gate, and you'll find a steep thatched roof overhanging ancient leaded glass windows.
 Old garden roses creep around the carved oak door.
 The grounds, whether a picturesque cottage garden or the rolling parkland of the local manor house, are lovingly cared for.
 Everything is fresh, tidy, and welcoming.